-Female malnutrition is concentrated in specific countries.
-More than half of undernutrition-related deaths among women aged 15 to 49 occur in just five countries, including India, Pakistan, the Democratic Republic of Congo, Ethiopia, Bangladesh, and Mali.
-Similarly, more than half of all obesity-related deaths among young women occur in a handful of countries, including India, China, Indonesia, Pakistan, the USA, and Brazil.
-Note India and Pakistan appear on both lists, because they are struggling with a “double burden” of malnutrition.
+Malnutrition among younger women is concentrated in specific countries.
+More than half of undernutrition-related deaths among women aged 15 to 49 occur in just five countries, including India, Pakistan, Bangladesh, Indonesia, and Madagascar.
+Similarly, more than half of all obesity-related deaths among young women occur in a handful of countries, including India, Indonesia, China, Pakistan, and Brazil.
+Note India, Pakistan, and Indonesia appear on both lists, because they are struggling with “double burdens” of malnutrition.

-For example, in India an estimated 4,200 young women die from nutritional deficiencies, while 35,000 die from obesity-related causes.
-In Pakistan, an estimated 970 young women die from undernutrition, while 9,400 die from obesity-related causes.
+For example, in India an estimated 1,937 young women aged 15 to 49 die from nutritional deficiencies, while 35,200 die from obesity-related causes.
+In Pakistan, an estimated 1,585 young women die from undernutrition, while 10,198 die from obesity-related causes.
+And in Indonesia, an estimated 495 young women die from undernutrition, while 21,151 die from obesity-related causes.
 As deaths from undernutrition fall in most countries, deaths from obesity are rising, often precipitously.